specklesystems/xUnitRevit/README.md

 ### Building/installing xUnitRevit

-After cloning this repo, all you need to do to run xUnitRevit is to build the project in **Debug mode**, by selecting the build configuration that matches you Revit version.
+After cloning this repo, all you need to do to run xUnitRevit is to build the project in **Debug mode**, by selecting the build configuration that matches your Revit version.

 ![image](https://user-images.githubusercontent.com/2679513/88941424-e5b96200-d280-11ea-8ef4-12fbb0ed13d2.png)

 **This will build the project and copy its dlls to the Revit addin folder** `%appdata%\Autodesk\Revit\Addins`.

 You can also, similarly, build the project in **Release mode**, and manually copy the built files from `xunit-Revit\Release`.

-#### Configuration

-We've added a couple of optional settings for lazy developers like me, to help speed up frequent testing of a test library.
-You'll see a `config_sample.json` in the root of the project, rename it `config.json` and set it to `copy local = true`.
-You'll then be able to configure

-- `startupAssemblies`: if set, automatically loads a set of assemblies when xUnitRevit starts
-- `autoStart`: if true, automatically opens the xUnitRevit window after Revit loads

-#### Dll locking

-Dlls loaded by xUnitRevit are loaded in Revit's AppDomain, and therefore it's not possible to recompile them until Revit is closed (even if you see an auto reload option in the UI).
-But don't despair, since Revit 2020 it's possible to *edit & continue* your code while debugging, so you won't have to restart Revit each time.

 ### Creating a test library